gbmhunter/blog/content/programming/languages/c-sharp/windows-office-application-interface.md

 ## Manipulating The Cursor

-Manipulating the cursor is done with the methods and parameters in the class
+Manipulating the cursor is done with the methods and parameters in the class:

 ```c#
 wordApp.Selection